 It’s true that some sizes in some items will sell out, but I really don’t look seriously at making any purchases until the fashion is on sale.
 Keep a blind eye to full price.
 Something similar or that same item may come back in stock (returned by someone else) and go on sale.
 If an item is really hot, stores may replenish it or pick up similar items to fill their inventory so don’t worry too much about sell outs.

 My tip is to try not to look at the “new arrivals” and new season pieces when you shop online.
 Skip ahead to the sale or clearance section – that is the only place to shop!
-Or search for what you need and scroll to sort “by price low to high” and you may find that special designer deal that way.
+Or search for what you need and scroll to sort “by price low to high” and you may find that hard to resist designer deal that way.

 2. Jump Ahead

 Wait didn’t I just say to wait?
 Well my jump-ahead strategy is more about shopping off-season.
 I know it is hard to purchase a faux fur when it is 90 degrees outside, but thinking ahead to the next season is a good thing.
 That’s how I have found my favorite coats for 70% off …in April.

 The Fall Collections are shown in February, so you will learn about what be in style for the next year.
 Usually designers are cutting edge so many of the runway trends will still be in style next fall.
 The same is true of the Spring Collections.
 They come out in September so you may be able to buy spring and summer pieces on sale that match up to to the runway looks to wear the following spring.
 Get it?
 Buy off-season.

 As much as you may not like to sign up for a bunch of newsletters (except ours.
 Did you sign up for ours?) it is worth it to sign up for your favorite designers and online boutiques to receive special notifications of flash sales, sample sales, exclusive friends and family sales or to be the first to know of a sale.
 I have had great success with newsletter alerts from Intermix, GILT and Shopbop.